 The last wild Po'ouli was recorded in 2004.
 The Po'ouli has a brown back and a buff belly washed with brown.
 Its black mask is offset by a white throat.
 It has a short black bill and long pale legs.
 This forest bird is about 5.5 inches from beak to tail.

 Habitat & Behavior

-This rare forest bird is part of the "honeycreeper" family and spends most of its time foraging in native forests.
-Traveling in small family groups, Poouli once gleaned leaves and bark in the subcanopy and understory of forests searching for snails, spiders, and insects.
-The Poouli lived at elevations above 5,000 feet.
+This rare forest bird is part of the "honeycreeper" family.
+Traveling in small family groups, Po'ouli once gleaned leaves and bark in the sub canopy and understory of forests searching for snails, spiders, and insects.
+The Po'ouli lived at elevations above 5,000 feet.
 The Poouli breeds from February to June, and usually lays one or two eggs.
 This bird's main calls are a repetitive 'chick' and a whistled 'wh-whit'.

 Past & Present

-The Poouli was listed as an endangered species by the US Fish and Wildlife Service on September 25, 1974.
-Government agencies and environmental groups had been working for years to restore the habitat of the Poouli and other native species.
-In 2004 scientists decided to bring the three remaining bird into captivity hoping to establish a breeding population and eventually releasing captive reared Poouli back into their native habitat.
-Unfortunately, the effort failed and the Poouli is thought to be extinct.
+The Po'ouli was listed as an endangered species by the US Fish and Wildlife Service on September 25, 1974.
+Government agencies and environmental groups had been working for years to restore the habitat of the Po'ouli and other native species.
+In 2004, scientists decided to bring the three remaining birds into captivity hoping to establish a breeding population and eventually releasing captive reared Po'ouli back into their native habitat.
+Unfortunately, the effort did not succeed and the Po'ouli is thought to be extinct.

 For more information about the recovery efforts of the Po'ouli, go to our Po'ouli Recovery Page.